-- Use existing processes and expertise: PMI flew the Semarang Chief Resilience Officer to Ternate at the beginning of the project to increase stakeholder understanding around resilience.

-- Think about the context of the city you choose - What is the capacity of stakeholders?
+- Use existing institutoins and expertise: PMI took the Semarang Chief Resilience Officer to Ternate at the beginning of the project to increase stakeholder understanding around resilience. - Think about the context of the city choosen What is the capacity of stakeholders?
 Are people interested?
 Is collaborative, resilience-building work already underway?
-Where can you have the most impact?
 How long do you have?
 What are the available resources?